RyanXinOne/UoMBbEn/README.md

 ## Embedded Player
 + Apply embedded player in Video Portal (replace original one).
 + Use keyboard to control embedded video player.
-+ (new) Save and override caption styles of embedded player.
++ Save and override caption styles of embedded player.
 + Allow user to reload and restore video progress on network error.

 | Key | Function |